aljithkj02/NOTES/README.md

 - Developed and maintained APIs using Axios, ensuring efficient data retrieval and communication with the backend for both E-commerce and Social Media functionalities.

-- Worked closely with backend developers to guarantee seamless integration between front-end and backend systems in both project components.

 - Conducted code reviews and provided constructive feedback to junior team members, fostering a collaborative and knowledge-sharing environment.

 - Implemented responsive design principles to ensure consistent user experiences across various devices, contributing to increased user engagement in both platforms.